rahulthomas97/Kalman-Filter-Scratch/README.md

 # Kalman-Filter-Scratch

-Sandbox to implement Kalman Filters from scratch in C++.
+Sandbox to implement Kalman Filters from scratch in C++/Python.

 ## Getting Started